cloudmesh-ai/cloudmesh-ai-pi/README.md

 ## Quick Installation (Bootstrap)
 If you are on a vanilla Raspberry Pi OS image and need to install the `cmc` toolset quickly (even if `git` is not yet installed), you can use the bootstrap script.

+**Note:** The bootstrap script uses SSH to clone repositories.
+Ensure you have an SSH key configured on your Pi and added to your GitHub account.
+You may need to run `ssh-add ~/.ssh/id_rsa` before starting.

 **Recommended (via GitHub Pages):**
 ```bash
 curl -sSL https://cloudmesh-ai.github.io/pi.sh | sh